Why should men understand the menopause?

 Do you need to know?

-The menopause is an ageing process that only those assigned female at birth go through, so it’s understandable that many men don’t know too much about it.
+The menopause is an ageing process that women go through, so it’s understandable that many men don’t know too much about it.
 The menopause causes many women to experience a difficult range of symptoms, some of which last for years.

 Roughly half the world’s population are going to experience the menopause at some stage of their lives, so, it’s very likely that at least someone close to you will be experiencing it now.
 Whether that’s in your personal, or work life.

-Understanding the basics around what the menopause is, its key symptoms, and some helpful ways to manage it can help men to become more equipped to offer empathy and support to a loved one.
+Understanding the basics around what the menopause is, its key symptoms, and some helpful ways to manage it can help men to become more equipped to offer empathy and support.

 What is it?

-The menopause is the time in life when periods stop.
-It tends to happen between mid-forties and fifties, however it can happen earlier.
+The menopause is the time in life when menstruation - commonly known as periods, stop.
+It tends to happen between mid-forties and fifties; however it can happen earlier.
 In the lead up to the menopause, the ovaries gradually start to produce less oestrogen, which means they release less eggs.
-Periods will change in their regularity and intensity before they stop altogether.
+Periods may change in their regularity and intensity before they stop altogether.

-You can read more about the timeline of the menopause and what to expect at each stage here.
+You can read more about the timeline of the menopause and what to expect at each stage.

 What do women experience?

-Hot flushes (sudden feeling of heat spreading throughout the body - these can happen during both day and night)
+Hot flushes and night sweats (sudden feeling of heat spreading throughout the body - these can happen during both day and night).

 It’s important to know, though, that women experience the menopause differently, with some symptoms much more severe than others.